ibm-cloud-docs/power-iaas/pricing.md

 When you use a VPN connection, you are billed monthly.

 IBM charges with the base price hourly per connection.
 The base price varies for each region.
-So, if you use one VPN connection that is active for a month, the monthly bill is calculated as the VPN hourly base price for your region X 24 hours X 30 days.
+If you use one VPN connection that is active for a month, the monthly bill is calculated as the VPN hourly base price for your region that is multiplied by 24 hours per day and 30 days per month.
 For example, if VPN is used in a US region and the US base price is $0.05 per VPN instance, the monthly price is $36.
 VPN charges are associated with the {{site.data.keyword.powerSys_notm}} workspace resource.

-On `July 14, 2025`, the {{site.data.keyword.powerSys_notm}} VPNaaS product will reach its end of life.
+On `July 14, 2025`, the {{site.data.keyword.powerSys_notm}} VPNaaS product reached its end of life.
 If you are using {{site.data.keyword.powerSys_notm}} VPNaaS product, you are encouraged to move to the [IBM Cloud VPC VPN](/docs/power-iaas?topic=power-iaas-VPN-connections#vpc-vpn) to avoid VPN service interruptions.
 {: important}

 ## Pricing for Power Edge Router (PER)